Nickchapman3773/Uranium-Fever/README.md

 - Keybinds - How do I find Uranium Fever's Keybinds?
 	- Press K in the pause menu.
 - Launcher - My launcher only gives me an "Install" option and the "Options" is greyed out.
 Why?
-	- Re-run the game launcher from Steam/GOG/Epic Games in order to regenerate the appropriate INIs.
+	- Re-run the game launcher from Steam/GOG in order to regenerate the appropriate INIs.
 This often happens after updating Uranium Fever.
 - Manual Installs - Why do I have to manually install TTW and NVR?
 	- TTW must be manually installed because modpub does not allow Wabbajack to interface with their website.
 NVR must be manually downloaded because the download is locked behind discord, which Wabbajack cannot interface with.
 - Manual Download Clicks - Why do I have to click to install Vanilla UI + and Vanilla UI Extension?